el-ffeino/qwarp/README.md

 - Firewall changes are reset on reboot, you might be interested in making Qwarp run on startup.

 ### Is it bannable?
-Qwarp does **NOT** interact with the game's files or memory in any way!
+Qwarp does **NOT** interact with the game's files or memory in any way;
-However, **I don't know whether Valve allows these kind of programs to be used or not**, I made this just for the sake of having Linux support since I couldn't find an alternative - use at your own risk.
+However, **I can't confirm whether Valve allows these kind of programs to be used or not**.
+Use at your own risk.